Restore

 Error | The Restore has completed but some (or all) of the records were unable to be restored due to an error. |

-The Restore process starts with the creation of a new Restore Execution.
-From the Restore tab, click the New Restore
+The Restore process starts with the creation of a new Restore execution.
+From the Restore page, click the New Restore

 button.
-This launches a small guided process that takes you through the steps to create and launch a Restore Execution.
+This launches a small guided process that takes you through the steps to create and launch either a Point in Time Restore execution or a Create Records Restore execution.

 - is for a single object only